-If you see a bubble on the side of your tire, it’s definitely a cause for concern.
+f you see a bubble in your tire sidewall, it's a cause for concern.

 What is a sidewall bubble?